Politics At Work: How To Maintain Team Productivity Despite Opposing Views

 During the presidential debates last year, the moderator usually tried to end the events on a positive note by asking a question on topics candidates agreed on.
 Maybe they should’ve started the debates that way.

 If you’re going to chat politics, find common ground first and emphasize your similarities instead of your differences.
-If the discussion on a particular topic escalates, you can always circle back to the commonality and end on a positive note.
+If the discussion on a particular topic escalates, you can always circle back to the commonality and end on a positive note that won’t result in a lasting negative attitude in the workplace.

 Social media is a hard beast to tame, and it’s become the main source for political news for many, particularly Millennials.
-Consuming feeds during work hours not only hinders productivity but can spark emotional discussions around the latest news.
+Consuming feeds during work hours not only hinders employee performance, but can spark emotional discussions around the latest news.

 Employees and leadership should aim to minimize social media consumption during work hours.
-It doesn’t have to be a hard policy, but a reminder can help keep people focused.
+It doesn’t have to be a hard policy, but a reminder can help keep people focused and contribute positively to work efficiency.

 Employees expressing political opinions on social media can also be an issue, especially if the employee is a public figure.
 ESPN host Jemele Hill recently made news for her political controversial tweet.